Most Beautiful Places to Visit Around the World

 - Location Map

-What I loved best was all the amazingly fresh (and affordable!) seafood right from the Adriatic Sea, especially grilled calamari at Konoba Mulic.
+What I loved best was all the amazing fresh (and affordable!) seafood right from the Adriatic Sea, especially grilled calamari at Konoba Mulic.

-Local tip: Krk Island is about 4 hours by car from Bovec and Soca River (#1 on my list of most beautiful places to visit) so you can easily visit both if you land at Ljubljana Airport (LJU) or Venice Marco Polo Airport (VCE).
-I prefer landing in Ljubljana because it's a smaller airport, car rentals are more affordable, and the Avis car rental counter is staffed by very friendly people who speak fluent English.
+Local tip: The island is about 4 hours by car from Bovec and Soca River (#1 on my list of most beautiful places to visit) so you can easily visit both if you land at Ljubljana Airport (LJU) or Venice Marco Polo Airport (VCE) in Italy.
+I personally prefer landing in Ljubljana because it's a smaller airport, car rentals are more affordable, and the Avis car rental counter is staffed by very friendly people who speak fluent English and go above and beyond to provide great service.

 7. Grand Teton National Park